potatoqualitee/psmodulecache/README.md

 The modules indicated in the `modules-to-cache' or 'modules-to-cache-prerelease' parameter can come from PsRepositories declared in the Runner (server).

-The search order is made according to the list returned by Get-PSRepository, in the event of multiple presence of the same module, its most recent version is retrieved.

 To declare PsRepositories again, you must save them before calling the 'Cache' step :

 ```yml